British Rail Class 43 (Warship Class): Withdrawal

 The NBL-built D800s were withdrawn before their Class 42 sisters, themselves doomed to a short life because of the decision to standardise on diesel-electric transmission for mainline locomotives.
 None have survived into preservation.
-Many of the names were allocated to Class 50 locomotives, which were also named after British warships.
+Many of the names were later allocated to Class 50 locomotives, which were also named after British warships.
 They were allocated to Bristol Bath Road, Laira Plymouth, Newton Abbot and Old Oak Common.